Build a Safer Fleet: Your 2025 Safety Program Guide

 Hiring trustworthy drivers and regularly communicating the importance of fleet safety keeps your organization safe and helps you avoid accidents and fines.

-2. Routinely inspect vehicles for safety and DOT compliance
+2. Conduct regular inspections for safety and compliance

 Vehicle inspections are a great way for drivers to identify potential safety issues and help prevent future breakdowns or accidents.
 Whether or not your fleet is legally required to complete daily vehicle inspections, this is a good practice to ensure fleet safety practices are being followed.